 One problem with accessibility is that it isn't always mentioned in publications and educational materials, which often focus on the latest design, how to incorporate more "bells and whistles," or boosting audience and sales numbers.
 So it will take some ongoing thought, careful questions, and — as we often advocate — practical tests with affected users to maintain inclusive practices.

 When designers do think about accessibility, they often think of adding a text description where there are pictures.
 But accessibility for all goes far beyond that.
 Not everyone can use a mouse, or even a keyboard.
 Some people, especially those with disabilities, are limited to dial-up connections.
 These relatively slow connections cause problems when images are too large, and the older browsers (and computers) that some use will choke on complex instructions.
+Too often, in the name of design, type that is too small for some to read is used, along with colors that some people cannot distinguish.

-Here is a beginning list of accessible features, including those used at this site (it will continue to be expanded, and you can suggest additional points on our contact page):
+Here is a list of accessible features, including those used at this site (it will continue to be expanded, and you can suggest additional points on our contact page):

 - forms are often a problem; suggestions include to provide a downloadable word processing file (include contact information on it)